Home > Management and Budget > Constitutional Offices

 Constitutional Offices

-On November 6, 2018, voters in the State of Florida adopted Amendment 10 to the State Constitution.
-As a result of Amendment 10, effective January 7, 2025, there will be a total of five constitutional offices operating in our County, all of which will be run independently from Miami-Dade County government: the Sheriff, the Supervisor of Elections, the Property Appraiser, the Tax Collector, and the Clerk of Courts.
-In November 2024, voters in Miami-Dade will have the opportunity to elect the five officials who will lead these constitutional offices.
+On Nov.
+6, 2018, voters in the State of Florida adopted Amendment 10 to the State Constitution.
+As a result of Amendment 10, since Jan.
+7, 2025, there are five constitutional offices operating in our County, all of which run independently from Miami-Dade County government: the Sheriff, the Supervisor of Elections, the Property Appraiser, the Tax Collector, and the Clerk of the Court and Comptroller.

 Police motorcade.